 Southern Emerald Damselfly

-On July 30, 2002, this species was first observed in Britain at Winterton Dunes in Norfolk.
+This species was first observed in Britain on July 30, 2002, at Winterton Dunes in Norfolk.
 After the rain stopped, I looked around and saw a stream running through the field and a small reedbed adjacent to where I was standing.
 Hopefully, there were others, or was this the only one?
-My friend came to pick me up because it was growing heavier and I didn't have time to stop and look, but I hope to return to the region at the end of the week.
+My friend came to pick me up because it was getting heavier, and I didn't have time to stop and look, but I hope to return to the site at the end of the week.